What are the leadership styles of millennials? Lead me, follow me or get out of my way. They're educated, collaborative, tech-savvy and curious.

 The leadership styles of millennials can be traced back to the beginning of the 21st century.
 Workplaces experienced a shortage of leaders due to recruiting wars for talent, the retirement of many baby boomers, changes in the nature of work and poor organizational practices in identifying, selecting and developing talent.

 As Bersin states in his most recent report, we are actively developing a new generation of leaders.
 However, it remains a question whether we have the tools and data to improve and develop effective leadership skills.
 At the same time, we are about to reach the age of millennials being the largest employee demographic in the workplace.
 By 2025, 75% of the global workforce will be millennials and they are increasingly acquiring leadership roles.

 "As a leader, even each small choice you make has great impact and determines outcomes for you, your people, your organization, your community, and for the world as a whole,” says Lolly Daskal.
 From Jack Welch and Steve Jobs to Mark Zuckerberg there are many leadership types based on the leader's character.
 Having said that, there are specific patterns in leadership attitudes that allow us to group these into defined leadership styles.

 According to Kurt Lewin there are three leadership styles:

 And later, Bernard M. Bass expanded the transactional leadership style and added another type of leadership:

-In 2017 Lolly Daskal introduced 7 leadership archetypes and their shadows in her book 'The Leadership Gap: What Gets between You and Your Greatness', based on her extended professional experience.
+In 2017 Lolly Daskal introduced 7 leadership archetypes and their shadows in her book 'The Leadership Gap: What Gets between You and Your Greatness'.
 According to Daskal, everyone develops their own leadership style based around multiple archetypes that can change over time.
 Her book can be used as a tool for personal leadership evaluation as well as a manual for personal growth.